 Furthermore, you will get adequate time to prepare mock examinations and review crucial topics.
 Having said that, there is always time to begin your test preparation!
 All you need is the appropriate plan and persistence to pass any exam.

-Topic |
+Activity |

-Newspaper Reading |
+Newspaper reading |

-GK & Current Affairs |
+GK & Current Affairs notes |

 Given the exam's negative marking pattern, you must strike a balance between speed and accuracy.
 Reading comprehension, legal reasoning, and logical thinking questions take time to complete.
 As a result, you must organize your time correctly.